luisavm/Valero_L_Tsao_S_Music_Mixer/README.md

 ## Version

-0.1 Inspirations and basic folders
+0.1 Inspirations and basic folders\
+0.2 Rough design and functions applied to the webpage